apache/kylin/docs/Operations/Kylin Metadata Store.md

 Kylin organizes all of its metadata(including cube descriptions and instances, projects, inverted index description and instances, jobs, tables and dictionaries) as a hierarchy file system.
 However, Kylin uses hbase to store it, rather than normal file system.
 If you check your kylin configuration file(kylin.properties) you will find such a line:

-`# The metadata store in hbase` `kylin.metadata.url=kylin_metadata_qa@hbase:sandbox.hortonworks.com:2181:/hbase-unsecure`
+`# The metadata store in hbase` `kylin.metadata.url=kylin_metadata@hbase:sandbox.hortonworks.com:2181:/hbase-unsecure`

-This indicates that the metadata will be saved as a htable called `kylin_metadata_qa`.
+This indicates that the metadata will be saved as a htable called `kylin_metadata`.
 You can scan the htable in hbase shell to check it out.

 # Backup Metadata Store